girish17/akka/akka-docs/src/main/paradox/cluster-metrics.md

 ```
 @@@

-and add the following configuration stanza to your `application.conf`
+and add the following configuration line to your `application.conf`
 :

 ```